Friday, 26 September 2025

 One candle can ignite a million candles and eliminate darkness.
 Similarly, a single peaceful mind can inspire millions of hearts to embrace peace.

 Therefore, world leaders must create a platform for such communication.
-Perhaps they could spend some time together on holiday, enjoying leisurely conversations, which would bring them closer and encourage them to discuss global issues as a shared responsibility.
+Perhaps they could spend some time together on holiday enjoying leisurely conversations, which would bring them closer and encourage them to discuss global issues as a shared responsibility.

-World peace must come from within first; inner peace is the source of this.
+World peace must come from within first — inner peace is the source of this.
 It is a personal state of mind rather than a collective one.
-Every human being is responsible for cultivating inner peace for the sake of world peace, global peace and the survival of our planet and its inhabitants.
+Every human being is responsible for cultivating inner peace for the sake of world peace, global peace, and the survival of our planet and its inhabitants.

-unrealistic ideas, feelings of discomfort and an inability to act constructively.
-Courage is born of realistic knowledge and understanding, enabling one to overcome negative emotions such as fear and act with perseverance, patience, tolerance and wisdom.
-False knowledge is a type of information that can create fear.
+Fear is a false emotion that can be a response to both real and imagined threats.
+It can be overwhelming and lead to unrealistic ideas, feelings of discomfort, and an inability to act constructively.
+Courage stems from realistic knowledge and understanding, enabling one to overcome negative emotions such as fear and act with perseverance, patience, tolerance and wisdom.
+False knowledge can create fear.